laravel/docs/collections.md

 <a name="method-intersectAssoc"></a>
 #### `intersectAssoc()` {.collection-method}

-The `intersectAssoc` method compares the collection against another collection `array`, returning the key / value pairs that .
-This method will return the key / value pairs that are present in all of the given collections:
+The `intersectAssoc` method compares the original collection against another collection or `array`, returning the key / value pairs that are present in all of the given collections:

     $collection = collect([
         'color' => 'red',